A03HCY/Netcore/docs/README.md

 # Netcore Documentation

 Welcome to the Netcore documentation.
-This documentation will help you understand and use the Netcore framework effectively.
+This documentation is also available online at [https://netcore.acdp.top](https://netcore.acdp.top).

 ## Contents